 Once you get your car going, turn on the heat, as a warm interior makes it easier to scrape away ice.
 Put the air on high, and activate the front and rear defrosters.

 With an ice scraper in hand, begin the process of clearing your windshield.
 If you remembered to raise your wiper blades before the storm arrived, the process will move faster.
 If not, carefully work around the blades.
+If you don’t have an ice scraper, you can made do with an old plastic gift card, membership card, or even a credit card.
+It will take longer and won’t help with thick ice, but for light frost it works just fine.

 Find a Deicing Helper

 You may be thinking that there must be a better way to remove thick layers of ice.
 There is!
 Using a homemade liquid solution that you can apply directly to the glass is most likely your best bet.
 Your first thought may be hot water, but that’s not a good idea, as it can crack your windshield.
 People often try to use rubbing alcohol because its molecular structure drops the freezing point of water to negative 20 degrees Fahrenheit.
-However, the Weather Channel explains that rubbing alcohol does very little to speed up the scraping process.

-Instead, the best solution to use is a mixture of salt and beet juice.
+But the best solution to use is a mixture of salt and beet juice.
 This sweet and salty blend sticks to the windshield and dissolves ice evenly and quickly, allowing you to complete your winter cleanup in minimal time.
 However, if the thought of beets or mixing your own deicing brew holds little interest for you, there are commercial windshield deicer products available as well.

 Using a Deicing Solution